enaswansea/enaswansea.com/README.md

 #### Upgrading Kirby

 Done via `update_kirby.sh`.
 Sometimes this doesn't work.
-It may be because the `kirby/` folder is a git submodule; may have to pull/update that submodule.
+It may be because the `kirby/` folder is a git submodule; may have to pull/update that submodule with `git submodule update kirby/`